Crystallization Analysis Fractionation.

 Up to five different samples can be analyzed at a time in an 8-hour period under standard conditions.
 The results of the Chemical Composition Distribution are obtained directly from the software.
 At the end of the process, the vessels and lines are automatically cleaned and the instrument is ready to analyze more samples.

 CRYSTAF can be converted into a CRYSTAF-TREF combination system capable of running both techniques using the same hardware.
 Each technique provides complementary information on the CCD for some complex resins.

 CRYSTAF is a technique developed and patented by The Dow Chemical Company and licensed to Polymer Char.

-· Possibility of calibrating the instrument to obtain the CCD curve in comonomer content units.
+The instrument can be calibrated to obtain the chemical composition distribution curve in comonomer content units.

 The following are the detectors available for CRYSTAF: